sermons/sermons.github.io/README.md

-# sermons.github.io
+# sermons.seanho.com
-Archive of Sean's sermons and talks
+Archive of Sean's sermons and talks with slides